Mjdgithuber/SystemProfiler/README.md

 ![](lat_v_bw/w4k.png)
 ![](lat_v_bw/w32k.png)

 As can be seen in all of the above plots, bandwidth drops off significantly with increases in lateceny.
 All of these tests were performed using an IO depth of 1 so that is why we see such a dramtic inverse relationship between latency and bandwidth.
+Unfortunately Centos 7, the OS I was using to test on, has issues with the msr module and is unable to inject delays during testing, so I was unable to test latency v. bandwidth for a stride length of 256 bytes.

 ### R/W Configurations vs. Bandwidth
 ![](etc/blocksize_v_bandwidth.png)